 Furthermore, when a white-collar offence is committed within a regulated financial institution (ie, banks, insurance companies, exchanges, securities dealers, collective investment schemes, and their asset managers and fund management companies, distributors and insurance intermediaries), it might fall under the regulatory and administrative jurisdiction of the Swiss Financial Market Supervisory Authority (FINMA).

-FINMA has a specific enforcement division competent to investigate suspected violations of supervisory law and, if necessary, to initiate enforcement proceedings.
-When those violations fall under criminal law, FINMA may file a complaint with the competent criminal authorities (the Federal Department of Finance, the OAG or the cantonal public prosecutors’ office) and exchange information with them.
+The FINMA has a specific enforcement division competent to investigate suspected violations of supervisory law and, if necessary, to initiate enforcement proceedings.
+When those violations fall under criminal law, the FINMA may file a complaint with the competent criminal justice authorities (the Federal Department of Finance, the OAG or the cantonal public prosecutors' office) and exchange information with them.

-The public prosecutor is in principle obliged to commence and conduct proceedings that fall within its jurisdiction where it is aware of or has grounds for suspecting that an offence has been committed (Article 7 SCPC).
-It may, however, renounce to open an investigation and immediately issue a no-proceedings order if the offence’s constituent elements are clearly not fulfilled, if there are procedural impediments (eg, lack of jurisdiction, time-barred offence), or if:
+The public prosecutor's office is in principle obliged to commence and conduct proceedings that fall within its jurisdiction where it is aware of or has grounds for suspecting that an offence has been committed (Article 7 SCPC).
+It may, however, renounce to open an investigation and immediately issue a no-proceedings order if the offence's constituent elements are clearly not fulfilled, if there are procedural impediments (eg, lack of jurisdiction, time-barred offence), or if: